DANS-KNAW/easy-deposit-agreement-generator/docs/01_manual.md

 2. In `localrun.sh` fill in the variables `USER_HOST` and `PRIVATE_KEY`.

 A `--preview` or `-p` flag can be added to the command line tool to signal that a 'preview agreement' needs to be created.
 This version of the agreement can be created when the deposit has net yet been submitted.
-Also in the title of the agreement it is clearly indicated that this version is a *sample*.
+Also in the title of the agreement it is clearly indicated that this version is a *preview*.

 ARGUMENTS
 ---------